2017 REGISTRATION DATES:

 We are excited to announce that the 2017 Super 32 will include a High School Girls' Division!
-More details on this will be coming soon!
+This will be freestyle and will be held on Sunday, more details will be coming soon!

 MIDDLE SCHOOL EARLY REGISTRATION